tddu/Introduction_to_Git/README.md

 #### 3. Choose Your Greek God:

 Open the provided text file `greek_gods.tx` in the repository.
-Choose one Greek god from the following list and add it to the file:
+Choose one Greek god from the following list and __replace__ the one in the file:

 - Hera
 - Poseidon